Military Intelligence Service (United States): Continued success

 The first MISLS students came from the army, but later students were also recruited from Japanese internment camps, eventually graduating more than 6,000 students by the end of the occupation.
 This was aided by the fact that MISLS introduced a condensed 4 month course in July 1945 focusing on just oral language skills to meet the demand for interpreters, instead of the immersive 9 month course focusing on the technical written language of the military for signals intelligence and psyops with strict entrance requirements for acceptance into the school.

 Nisei from the MIS parachuted down into Japanese POW prison camps at Hankow, Mukden, Peiping and Hainan as interpreters on mercy missions to liberate American and other Allied prisoners.
 Arthur T. Morimitsu was the only MIS member in the detachment commanded by Major Richard Irby and 1st Lt.
 Jeffrey Smith to observe the surrender ceremony of 60,000 Japanese troops under Gen. Shimada.
 Kan Tagami witnessed Japanese forces surrender to the British in Malaya.

+Some Nisei were sent to the Europe near the end of the war.
+Assigned to translate captured documents from Japanese embassies all across the continent.
+One mission involved a team of Nisei parachuting into Berlin to obtain documents held by the Japanese embassy.
+However, the mission was scrapped after the Russians captured the city.
+Afterwards, the team then split up.
+With soldiers deployed all across Europe to obtain Japanese documents.
+Including Belgium, Germany, Italy, and Yugoslavia.